noiseprotocol/noise_spec/noise.md

 Patterns where one party sends their static public key allow that party to opt out of authenticating themselves.
-If that party sets their static public key equal to their ephemeral public key (a "dummy" static public key), this signals to the other party that a distinct static public key does not exist.
+If that party sets their static public key equal to their ephemeral public key (a "dummy static" public key), this signals to the other party that a distinct static public key does not exist.

 4.1.
 One-way patterns